eusovops/eusovops-monkey/README.md

-# EuSovOps-Monkey
+# Maimuta

-**Userscript Manager for Chrome (Manifest V3)**

-Created by **Marius Bugaciu @ EUSOVOPS**
+**Load your personal scripts using Manifest V3**

 ## About

-EuSovOps-Monkey is a custom userscript manager built for Chrome with full Manifest V3 compliance.
-It's designed specifically for internal EUSOVOPS team use and supports all standard Greasemonkey/ViolentMonkey/TamperMonkey userscripts.
+Maimuta is a custom userscript manager built for Chrome with full Manifest V3 compliance.
+It supports all standard Greasemonkey/ViolentMonkey/TamperMonkey userscripts.

 ## Features